CSCI 355: Programming Languages

 - Language paradigms

 - Functional programming

 - Logic programming

 Upon successful completion of this course, a student will be able to

-- Discuss the principles and implementation issues which are fundamental to the design of high-level programming languages
+- Discuss principles and practices that underly high-level programming languages

 Programming Languages: Principles and Paradigms (Second Edition) by Allen B. Tucker and Robert E. Noonan, McGraw-Hill, 2006.